Chapter 10 Subgroup analysis and multiple outcomes

 3. Compare summary scores between treatment groups with a two-sample \(t\)-test.

-Example 10.9 Summary scores in the Didgeridoo Study are shown in Figure 10.6.
+Example 10.3 (continued) Figure 4 in Puhan et al. (2005) shows the summary scores in the Didgeridoo study.
 Below we repeat the analysis.
 There are slight differences in the results, presumably due to a different handling of missing values (there was one patient with missing partner rating information and another one with missing Pittsburgh index measurement).

 ## z-scores